cm85/Ball-Game/README.md

 # Pong-Game
 ## Carlo's Pong Game

-### Its a simple game very similar to pong.
-I have faith with these rules below you can figure it out!

-## Enjoy!
 ### The Rules:
 #### 1. Collect the green dots
 #### 2. Avoid the red dots